toitlang/envelopes/README.md

 These boards are faster, but often more expensive.

+### esp32-no-ble

+A [variant](variants/esp32-no-ble/) for ESP32 boards.
+This variant saves some RAM and flash space by removing the Bluetooth stack.
+The saved IRAM enables us to make the Toit interpreter a little faster and add support for external RAM (PSRAM, aka SPIRAM).

 ## Contributing

 Feel free to open issues and pull requests with new variants.
 Make sure